-Don't worry - you don't have to spend a lot of money or pour through fashion magazines to figure out what to wear to your interview.
-Fortunately, men's fashion is relatively straightforward.
-Using a few basic pieces, it's easy to put together an outfit that is stylish, professional, and tasteful.
+Don't worry, you don't have to spend a lot of money or pore through fashion magazines and websites to figure out what to wear to your interview.
+Men's fashion is relatively straightforward—using a few basic pieces, you'll be able to easily put together an outfit that is stylish, professional, and tasteful.

 Not sure if the company you're interviewing at requires a business casual, or business formal type of dress?
 Find the middle ground with a light-colored or khaki blazer and coordinating pants.

 A khaki blazer is less harsh than a black or grey suit coat.
 It's a great piece because it straddles the boundary between business casual and business formal.
-Worn with a tie, it is a bit more business formal.
-Worn without a tie, it's a solid option for when you aren't quite sure of the dress code.
+It's adaptable, too: Worn with a tie, it skews business formal, but when it's worn without a tie, it's a solid option for when you aren't quite sure of the dress code.

-Layer a sweater with a button down for the most dependable business casual look.
-Neutral colors like brown, black, and navy are good choices, as they match many different shirt colors, including light blue, pink, yellow, green, or the white button-down shirt here.
+Layer a sweater with a button-down for the most dependable business casual look.
+Neutral colors like brown, black, and navy are good choices for sweaters, as they match many different shirt colors, including light blue, pink, yellow, green, or the white button-down shirt here.

-A navy blue blazer is a breath of fresh air from the typical black suit coat and is a great addition to your interviewing wardrobe.
+A navy blue blazer is a breath of fresh air from the typical black suit coat and a great addition to your interviewing wardrobe.
 You can wear it with a tie or without, depending on the dress code.
 Navy blue goes with a lot of shirt colors, and is suitable to wear with khakis, chinos, or grey slacks.

-Essentially, there's a lot of flexibility packed into this one item, so you'll get a lot of mileage out of it.
-Navy blue blazers add a touch of class for a look that is timeless, yet always professional.
+There's a lot of flexibility packed into this one item, so you'll get a lot of mileage out of it.
+Navy blue blazers add a touch of class for a look that is timeless, yet professional.

 Ties don't have to be boring.
-Although you should avoid anything too flashy, such as "novelty" ties with bizarre prints, don't be afraid to experiment with unexpected colors—like the blue tie here, for example.
+Although you should avoid anything too flashy, such as "novelty" ties with wacky prints, don't be afraid to experiment with unexpected colors—like the blue tie here, for example.

-Coordinate your tie with an interesting button down for a look that is sophisticated and stylish.
-Use tact when choosing your button down, though.
+Coordinate your tie with an interesting button-down shirt for a look that is sophisticated and stylish.

+Be thoughtful when choosing your button-down shirt.
 In a strict formal dress code, stick to classic colors with subdued prints, like a blue stripe, for example.
-You have some more flexibility in a more casual environment, especially considering bold button downs don't need a tie to dress them up.
+You have some more flexibility in a more casual environment, especially considering bold button-down shirts don't need a tie to dress them up.

-Ultimately, don't be afraid to experiment.
-Figure out what works for you, but make sure the shirt complements your look without overshadowing your personality.
+Don't be afraid to experiment: Figure out what works for you, but make sure the shirt complements your look without overshadowing your personality.